ronsos/CarND-Traffic-Sign-Classifier/writeup.md

 * validation set accuracy of 0.955
 * test set accuracy of 0.934

-With regards to the evoluation of the selection of the activation layers, the following is a description of the process:
+With regards to the evolution of the selection of the activation layers, the following is a description of the process:
 Initally all four activation layers were chosen be dropout functions.
 A large number of values were tested for the keep probability but none seemed to provide a good performance (validation accuracy above 0.9).

 Making all four layers 'relu' did not lead to good performance either.